canada-ca/digital-playbook-guide-numerique/en/gc-digital-playbook-comparison-table.md

     </tr>
     <tr>
       <td>
-        <a href="https://canada-ca.github.io/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.html#clairement-articuler-and-understand-the-problem-of-about-and-use-the-data-for-evidence">1.4&#160;Clairement articuler and understand the problem of about and use the data for evidence</a>
+        <a href="https://canada-ca.github.io/digital-playbook-guide-numerique/en/1-design-with-users.html#clearly-articulate-and-understand-the-end-to-end-problem-and-use-data-to-demonstrate-that-it-is-being-solved">1.4&#160;Clearly articulate and understand the end-to-end problem and use data to demonstrate that it is being solved</a>
       </td>
       <td>
         <ul>